Petersham RUFC: Location

 Training and home games take place at Camperdown Oval, located between Mallett St and Australia St at Camperdown, just south of Parramatta Rd.
 The nearest train station is Newtown Station, about a 10-minute walk south down Australia St.

-Training takes place on Monday and Thursday evenings from 6.30pm.
-After match and training functions reconvene at sponsor pub The Toxteth Hotel, Glebe.
+Training takes place on Tuesday and Thursday evenings from 6.30pm.
+After match and training functions reconvene at sponsor pub The Lady Hampshire, on Parramatta Road.